kljensen/snowball/README.md

 ## Related work

-I know of two other stemmers availble in Go:
+I know of a few other stemmers availble in Go:

 * [stemmer](https://github.com/dchest/stemmer) by [https://github.com/dchest](Dmitry Chestnykh).
   Frankly, I wish I had found Dmitry's project before starting on this.
 His project also